mwangiii/Steghub-devops-training/AWS_Cloud_Solution_For_2_Company_Websites_Using_A_Reverse_Proxy_Technology/README.md

 Now let us access our tooling website via a browser using our DNS name
 ![](assests/php.jpg)
 ![](assests/tooling-admin.jpg)
 **NOTE:** _You can use either CNAME or alias records to achieve the same thing.
-But alias record has better functionality because it is a faster to resolve DNS record, and can coexist with other records on that name.
-Read here to get to know more about the differences._
+But alias record has better functionality because it is a faster to resolve DNS record, and can coexist with other records on that name._

 # CONCLUSION